embark-framework/embark-site/source/docs/contracts.md

 You can use your own account in a wallet which will then be used for the contract deploy, for example.

-Using this feature in the development environment requires you to fund the account yourself.
-This will be fixed in a later release.

 ```js
 {
   "testnet": {